-Thailand’s interpretation to the famous Hainanese chicken rice.
-This well known dish is prepared through the boiling of an entire chicken in bone stock which creates a tender, juicy and delicious chicken meat.
-This popular breakfast dish is quick and easy to hand out with chicken quickly chopped, cleavered, topped on rice, and served garnished with coriander and a choice of sweet, salty or hot chili dips.
+Thailand’s interpretation to the famous Hainanese chicken rice (a comparison here).
+This well-known dish is prepared through the boiling of an entire chicken in bone stock which creates a tender, juicy and delicious chicken meat.
+This popular breakfast dish is quick and easy to hand out with chicken quickly chopped, cleavered, topped on rice, and served garnished with coriander and a choice of sweet, salty or hot chilli dips.
 Khao man kai often comes served with the bones in a soup, and the chicken blood cubed on the side (below right).
 Just one example of Thailand’s traditional and ethical use of ‘nose to tail’ cooking.
 While occasionally found as Bangkok Street Food it maybe better found at cheap eat food courts or small roadside eateries.
 Pay 30 – 40 baht per serving.

 Chicken and Yellow Rice (Khao Mok Kai, ข้าวหมกไก่)